Dan Havel’s Public Art including “Wildlife Sanctuary”

 This portion of an old church which had been torn down was not sinking in quicksand.
 The land here is stable.

-The salvaged part of the church from the Houston Heights area was intentionally re-purposed by Dan Havel into an artistic piece of art…crooked steeple and all.
-That steeple was once hit by lightening which is why it was twisted and bent.
+The salvaged part of the church from the Houston Heights area was intentionally re-purposed by Dan Havel into a decorative piece of art crooked steeple and all.
+That steeple was once hit by lightning which is why it was twisted and bent.

 This local Houston artist graduated from Southwest Minnesota State University in 1981 with his Bachelor of Fine Arts degree.
 He attained his Master of Fine Arts degree two years later from Minnesota State University.

-Dan Havel plays a definitive role with his role of encouraging art appreciation and perhaps even inspiring artists of the future.
+Dan Havel plays a definitive role in his role of encouraging art appreciation and perhaps even inspiring artists of the future.

 St. John’s School